 Apps for mobile phones are now necessities like my travel towel.
 Gone are the days of notebook travel planners, real calendar, paper maps (umm what?) and talking to your travel agents to find you the best deals.
 Everything is at the tip of your fingers these days.
 And this is why we compiled the 5 best travel apps for Filipinos to help you on your future trips.
 And the best thing about them is that they are all free!

 When I first used Rome2Rio in 2012, I felt a big weight was lifted on my shoulder and this app has become my number 1 app to go when it comes to travel planning.
 This app covers transportation options from ferry, taxis, trains, planes, bus and other public transportations which are linked to third party and company’s websites for easier booking.
-And not only that, it also displays the estimated rates and duration which are both crucial in planning your next vacation.
+And not only that, but it also displays the estimated rates and duration which are both crucial in planning your next vacation.
 The app has also tied with booking.com that also gives you options for your accommodation and linked with Wikipedia for a list of things to do.
 This makes Rome2Rio one of the best technologies for travelling.

 Most apps won’t work without a wifi right?
 That is why Wifi Map is a necessity for me as it solves the issue of connectivity when you’re in a foreign country and can’t use your expensive data plan on your phone.
 Or even if you’re in a remote area with limited access to internet.
 The wifi map compiled the passwords of wifi on public places such as cafes, restaurants, tourist areas, parks and other establishments.
 And it has an option for you to save the passwords so you can access them offline.